apollomoon-ucf/Audio_Sampler_Plugin/README.md

 (Plugin displaying knobs, labels (showing ms but needs to be changed to seconds, and sample load options)
 ![Screenshot_knobs_labels_coded](https://user-images.githubusercontent.com/25870426/125114151-90ecb100-e0b7-11eb-8f0d-fbd6cbc28ead.png)

 Added button to change polyphony of sampler, and ADSR knobs are fully functional.
-Gain knob still needs to be connected to output.
+The gain knob still needs to be connected to the output.

 (Plugin displaying polyphonic control)
 ![Screenshot_polyphony](https://user-images.githubusercontent.com/25870426/125218924-e977a600-e291-11eb-910a-62d93dca71fb.png)

-Displayed waveform in center of window with width equal to window width.
+The displayed waveform is in the center of the window with a width equal to window width.
 I want to create a sample window to house the waveform, therefore, the next step will be to draw the waveform inside of a centered box.

 (Plugin displaying waveform)
 ![waveform_image_for_sketch](https://user-images.githubusercontent.com/25870426/125361438-4c714780-e33b-11eb-8cde-75046963175f.png)

-Centered waveform on plugin, and preparing to outline/frame it to match layout.
+I centered waveform on the plugin, and preparing to outline/frame it to match the layout.
-Displayed sample/test Vibe logo, but need to replace it with a high resolution version, along with the text "Vibe Audio Sampler" during the design phase.
+Displayed sample/test Vibe logo, but need to replace it with a high-resolution version, along with the text "Vibe Audio Sampler" during the design phase.

 (Plugin displaying waveform - need to change labels to seconds, but I might remove labels or only show them on mouse hover for a clean look)
 ![Screenshot_waveform_drawn_v2](https://user-images.githubusercontent.com/25870426/125387967-afc79d80-e36c-11eb-8714-768a8e039a12.png)

-7|13|21 Corrected positioning of loaded waveform visualization, fixed logo dimensions, added plugin title ("Vibe Audio Sampler"), and tested a dark mode layout.
+7|13|21 Corrected position of loaded waveform visualization, fixed logo dimensions, added plugin title ("Vibe Audio Sampler"), and tested a dark mode layout.

 (Plugin displaying dark mode test)
 ![Screenshot_dark_mode_mono](https://user-images.githubusercontent.com/25870426/125873022-9e2775b6-612b-4783-abba-d9edfea70ed8.png)

-7|17|21 -- Connected Gain knob, saved parameters and audio sample file path in Value Tree to allow settings and sounds to be reloaded when daw is restarted, added a visual component to house the waveform, and made note to fix audio clicking/popping when a note is played fast in monophonic mode.
+7|17|21 -- Connected Gain knob, saved parameters and audio sample file path in Value Tree to allow settings and sounds to be reloaded when daw is restarted, added a visual component to house the waveform, and made a note to fix audio clicking/popping when a note is played fast in monophonic mode.
 When a voice is stolen, there is an audible click.
 The solution may include changing how abrupt the first sample releases, and how fast the new sample attacks when ending the first sample/voice and starting the new/second sample/voice.

 (Plugin displaying updated UI)
 ![Screenshot_waveform_box](https://user-images.githubusercontent.com/25870426/126054452-96d9f4db-8fcc-421a-a180-73c0d7f87475.png)

-7|18|21 -- Adjusted position of ADSR knobs, added playhead and waveform tracing when sample is triggered.
+7|18|21 -- I adjusted the position of ADSR knobs, added playhead and waveform tracing when the sample is triggered.
 The playhead and waveform tracing (shown in purple) display for a duration equal to the amount of time the midi note is active.
 Another implementation could be displaying the playhead and waveform tracing for the duration of the release time parameter.
 Note: I think I want to add a meter, or meters, to monitor input and output levels; displaying the levels using a purple hue as seen in Vibe's logo.